rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

       ...
     </Navigation>

-Apart from your source code, the other files that control your application's runtime behavior are `rhoconfig.txt` and `Config.xml`.

-The values in `rhoconfig.txt` control aspects of your application such as the page loaded when the application starts and the address of the `RhoConnect` synchronization server (if applicable).

-The `Config.xml` file determines features of the RhoElements runtime itself, such as the keys that can be intercepted by the application and whether to pre-load modules on startup.

 ## rhoconfig.txt
 You can use `rhoconfig.txt` to add arbitrary values that are specific to your application and apart from settings recognized by the platform: